 Grow Black Beans Any Time Of Year

 Using the “sprout black beans in a mason jar” method means you can grow beans any time of the year.
-And while the idea is to sprout then transplant, one year I forgot.
+While the idea was to sprout and then transplant, I forgot one year.

 My then-four-year-old, however, was a more attentive gardener than I was.
 She diligently kept an eye on her bean jar.
 She was determined that her beans would grow better than her seven-year-old sister’s.
 And so she made sure that the beans were warm and the paper towel was moist.